OpenNebula/docs/source/release_notes/release_notes/features.rst

 ======================================

 -  Complete :ref:`definition of VM attributes and requirements <template>`
+-  VM attributes can be provided by the user when the template is instantiated
 -  Support for automatic configuration of VMs with advanced :ref:`contextualization mechanisms <cong>`
 -  :ref:`Cloud-init <cloud-init>` support
 -  :ref:`Hook Manager <hooks>` to trigger administration scripts upon VM state change